LinusBorg/composition-api-demos/README.md

 #### `use-scroll.js`

-Reactive state tracking the window's scroll position (any any other element).
+Reactive state tracking the window's scroll position (and any other element).

 #### `use-end-of-page.js`